wp-plugins/widget-css-classes/readme.txt

 	'after_title'   => '</h2>'
 ) );`

+= How do I add the CSS for my custom class? =
+There are two ways:

+1. Edit your theme's style.css file (usually located in _/wp-content/themes/yourtheme/_).

+2. Use a plugin such as [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/).

 = How I export the Settings? =
-You can export the Settings from Settings > Widget CSS Classes > Import/Export.
+You can export the Settings from __Settings > Widget CSS Classes > Import/Export__.

 = What should I do if I find a bug? =